-Jessie Earl is a filmmaker based in Los Angeles, California.
+A proud New Yorker and Eagle Scout, Jessie Earl is a filmmaker based out of Los Angeles.

 Jessie mainly works in the digital space, having created videos for numerous companies and brands, including The Advocate, Pride.com, Microsoft, Skybound Entertainment, and many more.
 Additionally, she runs a popular YouTube channel discussion social and political issues through fandom and geek topics.
 In 2019, she developed the web series Microsoft Unboxed at Microsoft and won Tello Films “Pitch to Production” Contest for her co-written script Choose.
 Additionally, she has worked as a video editor on numerous productions, including America’s Funniest Home Videos and The Anti-Social Network.
 She has also directed several short films, including Solve, an adaptation of play by the same name showcased at the Edinburgh Fringe Festival.
 She also does freelance work, including editing for America's Funniest Home Videos and directing plays at the Santa Monica Theater.

 Jessie is also a published writer, mainly writing on LGBTQ, transgender and social issues, as well as geek, gaming and pop culture analysis.
 She has had her writing appear in The Advocate, Pride.com, Out Magazine, Gaynrd, Gammaray, as well as many others.
 She also co-authored the book Navigating Trans+ and Non-binary Gender Identities, presenting her research and critical analysis of transgender representation in cinema.